ycx12341/CRISPRseek-sgRNA-design/README.md

 2. Call CRISPRseek to design the sgRNAs for the target sequences and select the ones that have the highest predicted efficacy.

-See the README file of each folder for more details.
+See the README file within each folder for more details.